hit-ustc/NLP-in-Action/README.md

 I also refer to some other people's codes, thanks to the people who wrote these techniques!

+###This repository includes the following projects:

+1. TextClassify-Chinese
+2. Baidu-KeyWord

 This repository will be maintained for a long time.
 Of course, there are many mistakes and shortcomings, we can learn and progress together, thank you!

 #About me